Why you should upgrade to FleetWave 2.36 and onwards…

-To start us on our journey, we first need to make some framework changes to FleetWave, all of which will be included in the 2.36 update, available from 21st May 2018.
+To start us on our journey, we first need to make some framework changes to FleetWave, all of which will be included in the 2.36 update, which was release on the 21st May 2018.

-We are really excited to introduce the first part our new user interface, but with thousands of users from across the world we appreciate that change can be a little bit daunting.
+We are really excited to introduce the first parts our new user interface, but with thousands of users from across the world we appreciate that change can be a little bit daunting, so this blog helps summarise why you should consider taking the upgrades and the benefits they bring.

 So, what’s changing?